rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 provided by `std::volatile` compare to those methods.

-The answer is that this new volatile data access API supersedes its predecessor, which is now _deprecated_, by improving upon it in many different ways:
+The answer is that this new volatile data access API supersedes its predecessor, which is now _deprecated_, by improving upon it in several ways:

 - The data race semantics of `Relaxed` volatile data accesses more closely matches the data race semantics of most hardware, and therefore eliminates an